Rep. Omar fundraising off GOP effort to strip her from committee assignments

 Meanwhile, some Republicans are coming to Greene's defense and have set their sights on Omar.

-A proposed GOP-backed amendment calls for Omar, a member of the "Squad" of progressive Democrats, to be removed from her committee assignments "in light of conduct she has exhibited."
+A GOP-backed amendment calls for Omar, a member of the "Squad" of progressive Democrats, to be removed from her seat on the Foreign Affairs Committee "in light of conduct she has exhibited."

-In the amendment, Republicans argue that Omar has made anti-Semitic comments that are grounds for dismissal.
+Republicans argue that Omar has made anti-Semitic comments that are grounds for dismissal.

 GOP Reps.
 Brian Babin of Texas, Jeff Duncan of South Carolina, Jody Hice of Georgia, Andy Biggs of Arizona and Ronny Jackson of Texas sponsored the proposed amendment.